MAmaya1/Acme-Web-Solutions/README.md

-ACME WEB REDESIGN (template, proof of concept)
+ACME WEB SOLUTIONS (template, proof of concept)
 ===

 Project source can be downloaded from https://github.com/thefozcat/Acme-Web-Solutions.git